ibm-cloud-docs/databases-for-elasticsearch/howto-upgrading.md

 ## Before upgrading
 {: #before-upgrading}

-Before you start to upgrade your cluster to version 7.x, you must take the following actions.
+Before you upgrade your cluster to version 7.x, take the following actions:

-- Check the [deprecation logs](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html#deprecation-logging){: .external} that are automatically enabled on Databases for Elasticsearch and sent to [{{site.data.keyword.la_full}}](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-logging) to see whether you are using any deprecated features and update your code.
+- Check the [deprecation logs](https://www.elastic.co/guide/en/elasticsearch/reference/current/logging.html#deprecation-logging){: .external} that are automatically enabled on {{site.data.keyword.databases-for-elasticsearch}} and sent to [{{site.data.keyword.la_full}}](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-logging) to see whether you are using any deprecated features and update your code.
 - Review the [breaking changes](https://www.elastic.co/guide/en/elasticsearch/reference/current/breaking-changes.html){: .external} and make any necessary changes to your code and configuration for version 7.x.
-- If you use any plug-ins, make sure that there is a version of each plug-in that is compatible with Elasticsearch version 7.x.
+- If you use plug-ins, make sure that each plug-in version is compatible with Elasticsearch version 7.x.

-To upgrade from Elasticsearch 7.9/7.10 to version 7.17, you must change your plan from Standard to Enterprise.
-Change your plan by clicking *Restore* on the Provisioning page on the backup you want to restore, then select 7.17 from the dropdown menu.
+### Index mappings
-{: important}
+{: #index-mappings}

+Mapping types are removed in Elasticsearch 7.x and above.
+Indexes that are created in Elasticsearch 7.x or later no longer accept a *default* mapping.
+Types are also deprecated in APIs in 7.x.
+For more information, see [Elasticsearch removal of mapping types](https://www.elastic.co/guide/en/elasticsearch/reference/current/removal-of-types.html){: .external}.

 ### Reindexing guidelines
 {: #upgrade-reindexing}